Th-Underscore/youtube-publish-drafts/README.md

 (if you were to do that, which I'm pretty sure is against YouTube's Terms of Service, so don't do that)

 1. Go to YouTube Studio's "Content"  page
-2. Press F12
+2. Press F12 (or Ctrl+Shift+I, or right-click and select "Inspect" / "Inspect Element")
-3. Paste the entire content of the [`youtube-publish-drafts.js`](https://raw.githubusercontent.com/Th-Underscore/youtube-publish-drafts/refs/heads/master/youtube-publish-drafts.js) file into Console
+3. Paste the entire content of the [`youtube-publish-drafts.js`](https://raw.githubusercontent.com/Th-Underscore/youtube-publish-drafts/refs/heads/master/youtube-publish-drafts.js) file into the Console input
-4. Make any necessary edits at the top marked "CONFIG", and press Enter
+4. Make any necessary edits at the top of the text - marked `PUBLISH CONFIG` (visibility, made for kids, etc.) - and press Enter
 5. Get a snack!
-It might take a couple minutes
+This might take a couple minutes